 Inevitably, this happened again today.
 Your theory that people misclicking are immediately engaged seems not to apply to me at least, since I'm here, not replaying the dungeon.
 I was having lots of fun, until the interface decided my run was over.
 Well, thanks a lot, interface; I'm done for today.

-Users browsing this forum: caviar, Yahoo [Bot] and 5 guests
+Users browsing this forum: Raz and 3 guests